cwi-dis/cwipc/readme.md

   This will build everything, do a limited self-test and install into `/usr/local`.
 Note that on the Mac _everything_ does not include the Kinect grabber: the Microsoft Kinect SDK is not yet available for MacOS.

   As of this writing some of the dependencies are not available yet for the M1 chip, but building for Rosetta 2 works.
+Please _do_ ensure that Python for the correct architecture has been selected.

 - Windows: